What We Believe

 Here at River’s Edge, small groups serve as the building blocks for our ministry.
 They are not an afterthought, but carry the bulk of the work and privilege of its ministry.
 We have discovered that the “small group” is the most effective and faithful means by which to make and grow disciples.
 We refer to these basic building blocks as Missional Communities, with their primary purpose to mobilize participants into mature followers of Jesus Christ.

 We currently hold weekly, monthly, and yearly gatherings of all sizes in Mt.
 Airy and Woodstock, Maryland and the surrounding areas.
 Visit our Events page for our schedule of events and activities, and fill out our Contact form if you would like to plug in to one of our gatherings!
 We would love to see you there.

-Nathan Dubyoski, Worship Leader, and his wife Susan live in Upperco, MD, along with their two kids Isaiah and Hannah.
+Nathan Dubyoski, Worship Leader, and his wife Susan live in Upperco, MD, along with their four kids Isaiah, Hannah, Samuel, and Elijah.
 Nathan enjoys doing many things with his down time, including woodworking, singing, playing piano, and going on walks with his family.
 Nathan’s greatest desire is to see God’s people satisfied in Him.

-Sarah Southworth, Administrative Assistant, is the second oldest of Pastor Craig and Nancy’s five children.
-Sarah, her husband Scott, their son Noah, are active participants in River’s Edge Ministries.
-Sarah is a stay-at-home mom and enjoys cooking, gardening, and raising a little flock of chickens.
-She began working as the part-time Administrative Assistant at River’s Edge in 2017.
+Sarah Southworth, Event Coordinator and Administrative Assistant, is the second oldest of Pastor Craig and Nancy’s five children.
+Sarah, her husband Scott, and their two sons are active participants in River’s Edge Ministries.
+Sarah has a passion for holistic health and nutrition and enjoys cooking, gardening, horseback riding and raising a little flock of chickens.